Struggling with high cholesterol but can’t get rid of your favorite snacks?

 There are plenty of rich-fiber sources you can get from,

 * whole grains and cereals.
 Choose cereals with at least 5 grams of fiber per serving.
 For bread, look for whole-grain bread with the highest amount of fiber per slice.

 * fresh fruits & vegetables.
-Ensure consume them freshly on daily basis.
+Ensure to consume them freshly on daily basis.
 Avoid fruit juices as they have very less fiber content or even zero!

 * beans and legumes.
-You can add any type of beans such as black beans, kidney beans into your salad.
+You can add any type of beans such as black beans, or kidney beans into your salad.
 In general, a half cup of beans gives you approximately 8 grams of fiber nutrients.
 Or try to use legumes in preparing your soup instead of using meat.

 A few cups of boiled and tendered edamame (young soybeans) is just one simple cool way in aiding weight loss and control your cholesterol levels.
 You can add a pinch of salt and sesame oil for added taste.